 The Company conducts its business around 7 core values:

 - Integrity – applying high ethical standards and being honest.
-The old adage, “honesty is the best policy” is true today more than ever.
 The Company will conduct its business with honesty to all stakeholders and will uphold high moral principles.

 - Mutual respect, empathy and trust in dealing with others.
 An environment of mutual respect, empathy and trust is necessary if a Company is to promote integrity.
-Trust in the workplace is critical to organizational success.
-You cannot optimize results by yourself; you need others’ support and assistance.
-Trust is something that must be gained over time.
-We are not “entitled” to others’ trust; we have to earn it.
-Respect is a term that defines the feeling of holding a company or person in high esteem.
+Trust in the workplace is critical to organisational success.

 - Innovation – a passion to experiment and deliver new solutions.
-A focus on research and development is extremely important to the future success of the Company.
-The Company is looking to introduce new technologies, products, processes or upgrades that are designed to achieve both product differentiation and lower costs while at the same time delivering innovative solutions to meet customer needs.
+A focus on research and development is very important to the future success of the Company.
+The Company is looking to deliver innovative solutions and has a collaborative approach to meeting customer needs.

 - Teamwork – drives high performance.
-As a small Company, Microsaic relies heavily on team work.
-No one person is bigger than the Company.
 A team approach is more efficient, faster, benefits from multi-skills especially in problem solving, increases learning opportunities and encourages a sense of belonging, which often translates to a greater sense of ownership and accountability for the work.
-The teams’ communication principles are to listen effectively and deliver; open, clear, complete, consistent and timely communication.

 - Quality – we take pride in everything we do.
 The Company is strongly focused on quality from the products it produces to the processes it operates.
-The Company has recently transitioned to ISO9001-2015.
+The Company is ISO9001-2015 compliant.
 Focusing on the quality of our people, products and services will ultimately create a quality image for the Company.

 - Customer focus – go the extra mile for our customers.
 The Company assigns highest priority to customer satisfaction.
 We listen to our customers’ needs and create solutions for unmet customer needs.